 From the mid-1920s through 1942 Tad Lucas won virtually every major prize offered to women in rodeo, competing in trick riding, bronc riding, and relay racing.
 She won (three times) the $10,000 MGM Trophy awarded to the champion all-around cowgirl at Madison Square Garden, where she also won (five times) the title for trick riding.

-“You’ll never see the likes again of the trick riding we used to do when there was competition,” she said in 1986.
+“You’ll never see the likes again of the trick riding we used to do when there was competition,” she recalled in 1986.
 “The riders don’t practice the hard stunts we did in the old days.”

-Lucas pioneered the trick of crawling under the belly of a galloping horse and coming up on the other side into the saddle.
+Lucas pioneered the riding trick of crawling under the belly of a galloping horse and coming up on the other side into the saddle.

 Another of her popular tricks was jumping over an automobile on a horse.

 Texas Monthly magazine wrote of her, “Lucas would vault into the saddle from a standing position, urge her horse into a gallop, and then hang upside down from the saddle in a series of drags—the Cossack Drag, the Back Drag, the Fender Drag—trailing the fingers of one or both hands in the dust of the arena, before performing her famous Under the Belly Crawl.
 Her finale was the Hippodrome Stand, in which she galloped out of the arena while standing on her saddle, her back arched and her arms extended upward.”

 While she was performing the Under the Belly Crawl at the Chicago World’s Fair in 1933 her arm was crushed when she fell from her horse, and she was told she would never ride again.

 Within a year she was back in the saddle, trick riding.